 Cash equity with the State Treasurer consists of deposits held in the State Treasury for the IMSA Special Purposes Trust Fund and the IMSA Income Fund.
 It also includes cash received and deposited in the Academy's clearing account and in process to the State Treasurer.
-Cash and cash equivalents include cash held locally in banks for the IMSA Operating Fund and the IMSA Student Activity Fund.
+Cash and cash equivalents include cash held locally in banks for the IMSA Operating Fund and the IMSA Student Activities Fund as well as cash held onsite for athletic and concession sales.
 Restricted cash includes a deposit account in a local bank held as security for the Academy's capital lease that ends May 1, 2033.